-When we work together on your copywriting job, I’ll bring a decade of experience collaborating with a diverse range of clients (from The NHS to The Guardian Newspaper, from Mind to Cadburys Chocolate.)
+When we work together on your copywriting project, I’ll bring this lifetime of passion and raise you over a decade of professional experience, collaborating with a diverse range of big name brands, much-loved small businesses, and popular international publications.

 Words for websites, press releases, case studies, leaflets, posters, funding bids, adverts, emails, letters and more.
 Words to inform, explain and educate.
 Words to persuade, engage and inspire.

-But not one of these companies used a professional copywriter, someone dedicated to giving these words the attention they deserved.
+But not one of these charities hired a professional copywriter, someone dedicated to giving these words the attention they deserved.

 I found this nuttier than squirrel poo.

-Used wisely, words turn casual visitors into loyal customers.
+Used wisely, words turn casual browsers into loyal customers.
 Words elicit trust and build reputations.
 Words demand attention and command action.
 Words are powerful and precious.

 ‘I have a dream…’